cheshireca7/exposer/README.md

 exposer requires a running Elasticsearch cluster to work properly.
 Information required to establish communication should be specified in `config.yaml`, or `.env` if running exposer via **docker-compose**.

 ## Provider Configuration

-For uncover to run properly, it requires API keys to the different search engiens to be used.
+Uncover requires API keys to the different search engiens to be used.
+Exposer will not run until one API key is specified at least.
 The provider configuration file should be located at `$HOME/.config/uncover/provider-config.yaml`

 # Install